THE BUILDING SOCIETY 建造社

 What will we learn?

-The course is based on the experiences of programme teaching team and international guest teachers.
-Each programme year, we will conduct design researches, make prototypes and eventually synthesise our explorations in a building construction on site.
-The main focus is to learn about innovations of material, technology and contextual understanding.
-Through these processes, we will explore architectural ideas that respond to issues we face today.
-This is a full-year 3 trimesters programme, comprised of 3 design studios, 3 core courses and 6 elective courses.
+The course is based on the experiences of the program teaching team and international guest teachers.
+Each program year, we will conduct design research, create prototypes, and ultimately synthesize our explorations in an on-site building construction.
+The main focus is to learn about innovations in material and technology, as well as develop a deeper contextual understanding.
+Through these processes, we will explore architectural ideas that respond to contemporary challenges.
+This is a full-year program spanning three trimesters, consisting of 3 design studios, 3 core courses, and 6 elective courses.

 Image Credit: Olivier Ottevaere and John Lin